macwadu/logger-color/README.md

 Projects:

-ruby_looger_with_color - Uses ruby gem logger and add color to logs
+ruby_looger_with_color - Uses ruby gem logger and add it color